rcazzara/seldovia/_people/Williamson_Frances_Lucille_Jenkins.md

 him by friends and family, Heaven surely has acquired a new resident Mountain Man.

-*To contact or send condolences to Mike’s family:  Tsuri and Batsheva Williamson at 5720 Munhall Rd, Pittsburgh, PA.
-15217-2010 [412-480-4913](tel:412-480-4913)*
+*To contact or send condolences to Mikeâ€™s family: Â Tsuri and Batsheva Williamson atÂ 5720 Munhall Rd, Pittsburgh, PA.
+15217-2010 Â Â [412-480-4913](tel:412-480-4913)*